xcat2/goconserver/README.md

 ### Requirement

 Currently, this tool is in the development stage, there is no binary release.
-Please setup golang SDK and GOPATH environment at first.
+Please setup golang SDK, GOPATH environment and glide at first.

 ### Build and installation